satim-co/PolSARpro/README.md

 - To stop the container `docker compose down`

 ## Quickstart
-- Start the jupyter notebook at `notebooks/test_freeman_real_data.ipynb` to see example usage of the Freeman function.
+- Start the jupyter notebook in the `notebooks/` directory to see example usage of the Freeman and H/A/Alpha decompositions.
-- The `freeman` function is a baseline function we used as a reference, which only uses `numpy` arrays.
-The `freeman_dask` function uses dask arrays and dask features allowing to automatically process the data by chunks and in parallel.
+- The `freeman` and `h_a_alpha` functions are baseline functions we used as a reference, which only use `numpy` arrays.
+The `freeman_dask` and `h_a_alpha_dask` functions use dask arrays and dask features allowing to automatically process the data by chunks and in parallel.